keitaroinc/ckanext-ap11theme/README.rst

 ckanext-eurovoc
 ===============

-Add top-level Eurovoc categories to CKAN for search and filtering.
+Add top-level dcat AP theme categories to CKAN for search and filtering.

 ------------